Who can apply for properties through Hampshire Home Choice?

 If an applicant or their partner is self-employed further information may be required including, but not limited to evidence, that they are registered with HMRC for tax and National Insurance payments, tax returns, payslips, accounts, etc.

-What is a local connection for a village vacancy?
+What is a local connection for a village/parish vacancy?

 Some properties are restricted to applicants who can demonstrate a local connection to the village/parish in which the property is built.
-In these circumstances a local connection is created by:
+Village/parish local connection is defined as follows: